shreyase99/notif_vax/README.md

 # notif_vax
-Notifies user with a push notification when vaccine slots are available Also records vaccine availability datapoints in a JSON dump
+Notifies user with a push notification when vaccine slots are available.

+Also records vaccine availability datapoints in a JSON dump

 ### Instructions: